News

 Would you like to be

-Trainee Listeners are asked to attend five evenings of training in listening.
+People who want to become Listeners are asked to attend two days of training in Listening.

 Please can you help us publicise our service?